tylerlong/glip-ping-chatbot/README.md

 Send "ping" to be bot.
 The bot should reply you with "pong".

 If you add the bot to a multiple user chat group, you need to mention the bot when sending it something, otherwise it won't respond.

+By the way, the linked mentioned about is for sandbox only.
+We recommend during development you do it in sandbox.
+For production, the url is https://app.glip.com